Guidelines for Authors

 c.
 Hyperlinks

-The IEP aims at being a self-contained resource, rather than a link list.
+The IEP aims to be a self-contained resource, rather than a link list.
 Also, because external links require continual updating, we hope to avoid this time-consuming task.
 It is our policy not to include links to translations of your article.

 Avoid hyperlinks in the opening summary; use them in the main body of the article.